ibm-functions/composer/docs/COMPOSITIONS.md

 handling composition like a `composer.try(sequence, handler)` combinator, the execution continues with the error handler.

+### Reserved parameter name

+The field name `$composer` is reserved for composer internal use.
+Compositions and composed actions should not expect or return parameter objects with a top-level field named `$composer`.

 ## Data flow

 The invocation of a composition triggers a series of computations (possibly